danieljmg/Nemo2_tool/README.md

 You will be asked:

-1. *Do you want to run the model in the Z3 SMT solver?* Answer `y` to run the model in the Z3 SMT solver.
+1. *Do you want to run the model in the Z3 SMT solver (y)?* Answer `y` to run the model in the Z3 SMT solver.
 The enumerated generated solutions are written in the *smtsolutions.txt* file.
-2. *Do you want to transform the model into DIMACS?* Answer `y` to transform the model into a Tseitin's CNF proposional formula in DIMACS format by means of bit-blasting.
+2. *Do you want to transform the model into UVL (uvl), classic PF (pf), or Tseitin DIMACS (td)?* The three options bit-blast the mode.
+Answer `uvl` to transform it into a UVL with .uvl extension.
+Answer `pf` to transform it into a classic proposional formula with .txt extension.
+Answer `td` to transform it into a Tseitin's CNF proposional formula with .dimacs extension.
    1. *Which is the model .txt to transform?* You must write the path/name of the *.txt* file.
 If in the same folder, just the name is necessary.
    2. *If you are extending a DIMACS model, please write its name, BLANK otherwise*.
 You must write the path/name of the *.dimacs* file to evolve.
 If in the same folder, just the name is necessary.
 If you are not evolving, press Enter.
-   3. The transformed model is available in the *transformedmodel.dimacs* file.
+   3. The transformed model is available in the *transformedmodel.{uvl/txt/dimacs}* file.

 At all cases, in the terminal are presented: